KamilBerlinski/DataScience_projects/Language_classification/Readme.md

-This project includes analysis of programming language classification, language preprocesing and searchnig for best classification algoritm.
+This project includes analysis of programming language classification, language preprocessing and searching for best classification algorithm.